dfrho/newest-espressocode/data/authors/default.md

 Driven to deliver innovative technology, fueled by continuous learning and collaboration.

 Rare trifecta for rapid technical sales: business acumen, technical understanding, empathy.

-Left Fullstory to level up my technical skills and work on a few projects while exploring a new role.